9818310674/firstlaravel5.2blog/readme.md

-# Laravel Blog+
+# Laravel Blog

-This project is my self project
+This project is my first project in laravel.

 ### Installation: